czxcjx/Project3-CUDA-Path-Tracer/README.md

 Overview
 ========

+![](img/cornell_example.5000samp.png)

+5000 iterations, ~1h rendering time

 GPU-based path tracer.
 Renders by casting rays from the camera and bouncing them around the scene until they hit a light.

-![](img/cornell_example.5000samp.png)

 This path-tracer implements the core features:

 * Path compaction of out-of-scene rays
 * First bounce caching